MicrosoftDocs/azure-docs/articles/azure-vmware/windows-server-failover-cluster.md

 # Windows Server Failover Cluster on Azure VMware Solution vSAN with native shared disks

 In this article, we'll walk through setting up Windows Server Failover Cluster on Azure VMware Solution.
 The implementation in this article is for proof of concept and pilot purposes.
-Full support for placement policies is planned.

 Windows Server Failover Cluster (WSFC), previously known as Microsoft Service Cluster Service (MSCS), is a feature of the Windows Server Operating System (OS).
 WSFC is a business-critical feature, and for many applications is required.
 For example, WSFC is required for the following configurations: